 Preparing project specifications

 Design and on-site technical support

 Produce sample products for site trials

 Call our CCS Helpline to receive advice on 1800 077 744 or email email@example.com.

-If you require good grip on your final project, here are some ideas on how to enhance traction and safety.
-We strongly recommend that you contact us if grip is critical however:
+If you require a good grip on your final project, below are some ideas on how to enhance traction and safety.
+Please get in contact with us if it is essential the surface has a rigid grip.

 Choose a surface finish that has texture.
 Stylepave, Stencilpave, exposed aggregate, sandblasting, coving trowel and broom finishes are examples of textured finishes.